rifkhia/lms-remake/Readme.md

 this project is to develop a LMS or Learning Management System that includes the CMS or Content Management System.

 The project itself develop using Golang and Fiber framework.
 For the database, i'm using PostgreSql as database driver and sqlx as library in Golang.
+For the storage itself using Supabase which to store some file.

+For documentation of this API, you can check in this [link](https://documenter.getpostman.com/view/32763424/2s9Yyy7xdZ)

 ## Migrate Database